bondom/flashtest/README.md

 <br/>

 <b>The rule of thumb is:</b> first add `data-hook` attribute to your `interaction elements`, because if you miss to add `data-hook` attribute to `interaction element`, and then interact
 with this element you will get broken code.
-Now there is no way to detect this error before actual test generating.
+Now there is no way to detect this wrong usage before actual test generating.